 You bail out the student loans, the students are basically saying, forgive the loans.

-But my point, how can you blame this?
+But my point, how can you blame?

-Was predictable, this was going to happen.
+This was predictable, this was going to happen.

-Uh, because none of this nobody with a brain would be doing what they're doing.
+And I'm not so sure that some of this just isn't by design because none of this, nobody with a brain would be doing what they're doing.

-Nobody understood the consequences of be doing what they're doing unless they have a different objective than what is stated.
+Nobody understood the consequences of doing what they're doing unless they have a different objective than what is stated.

 Great to have you here, sir.